felixbillieres/Learn-MCP-Protocol/Learn/projet_19/README.md

-# Projet 19 : Sampling avec outils et workflows agentiques
+# Project 19: Sampling with tools and agentic workflows

-## Objectif
+## Objective

-Apprendre à utiliser le sampling avec des outils pour créer des workflows agentiques où le LLM peut appeler des fonctions.
+Learn to use sampling with tools to create agentic workflows where the LLM can call functions.

-## Concepts à apprendre
+## Concepts to learn

-### Sampling avec outils
+### Sampling with tools

-Le sampling peut inclure des outils que le LLM peut utiliser pendant la génération.
-Cela permet de créer des agents qui peuvent :
+Sampling can include tools that the LLM can use during generation.
+This allows creating agents that can:
-- Appeler des fonctions
+- Call functions
-- Recevoir des résultats
+- Receive results
-- Continuer le raisonnement
+- Continue reasoning
-- Itérer jusqu'à résoudre la tâche
+- Iterate until the task is solved

-### Flow agentique
+### Agentic flow

-1. Serveur envoie une requête avec outils disponibles
+1. Server sends a request with available tools
-2. LLM décide d'appeler un outil
+2. LLM decides to call a tool
-3. Client exécute l'outil
+3. Client executes the tool
-4. Client retourne le résultat au LLM
+4. Client returns the result to the LLM
-5. LLM continue avec le résultat
+5. LLM continues with the result
-6. Répète jusqu'à ce que le LLM termine
+6. Repeats until LLM finishes

-### Déclaration des outils
+### Tool declaration

-Les outils sont déclarés dans la requête de sampling avec :
+Tools are declared in the sampling request with:
-- `name` : Nom de l'outil
+- `name`: Tool name
-- `description` : Description
+- `description`: Description
-- `inputSchema` : Schéma JSON des paramètres
+- `inputSchema`: JSON schema of parameters

-## Ce que tu vas créer
+## What you will create

-Dans ce projet, tu vas créer un workflow agentique où le LLM peut utiliser des outils pour résoudre des tâches complexes.
+In this project, you will create an agentic workflow where the LLM can use tools to solve complex tasks.

-## Prochaines étapes
+## Next steps

-Lis `INSTRUCTIONS.md` pour voir ce que tu dois faire exactement !
+Read `INSTRUCTIONS.md` to see exactly what you need to do!